 Where age was given adults and immatures were seen in roughly equal numbers.

 Most records were of single birds or small groups.
-Highest count one day count was 8 at Cape Clear on the 15th July 1992 and 8 at Old head of Kinsale ar on the 19th July 1992.
+Highest count one day count was 8 at Cape Clear on the 15th July 1992 and 8 at Old Head of Kinsale on the 19th July 1992.

-Common offshore throughout the year, and common breeding species at many coastal sites.
-Occasional inland records, usually associated with severe weather.
+Common offshore throughout the year, and common breeding species at a number coastal sites.
+Occasional seen inland records, usually following severe weather.

 2012 Lough Mahon, 1st Winter, 21st January.

 2011 Cobh, 15th January to 20th February, presumed returning bird (see 2009 below).